 Update on Ed's Live Rig

-I'm now using Martin guitars exclusively for several reasons.
+I'm now using Martin guitars on tour exclusively for several reasons (I still love my Santa Cruz in the studio).
 First, they sound consistently fantastic, balanced and classic.
 Second, they are very stable in all weather and environments.
 Third, if anything happens to one of my guitars I know it's easily replaceable and the new Martin will sound pretty damn close if not exact.
 This is really valuable for a touring musician as anything can happen in transit (and will).The models I'm currently using are the new DCPA4 with Siris and the 00-15 with a custom 1 3/4" neck (the DCPA4 comes standard with a 1 3/4 neck).
 This neck width is the most comfortable for me as I play a lot of fingerstyle but also do some standard strumming.
 In the past it's been hard to track down guitars with this neck width without paying extra so kudos to Martin for their foresight on the DCPA4.
 Both guitars have Fishman pickups, the DCPA4 the new A1 system and the 00-15 employs the Gold Matrix.
 Both sound superb with the Fishman Aura Spectrum DI I just purchased.
 It is easily the best sounding and most realistic emulation unit I've ever heard and could very well be used in studio applications as well.
 Because the Aura Spectrum also has EQ plus a built in tuner gives me a ton of control over my signal and greatly reduces bulk in my rig on the road.
 (If I could bring anything I want I'd bring a tuner, delay, maybe a subtle compressor but most especially my custom Coil EQ box-see elsewhere on this site under gearheads) but most touring musicians will tell you that's not practical, especially overseas.
-I just purchased a Radial PZ-DI which I'm going to start taking with me on the road, especially to Europe in case I want an alternative to the Aura Spectrum depending on the house PA and how it sounds to me.
-It's nice to have options and the PZ-DI, like all Radial gear, is built like a tank.
-I still use Everly star picks, both yellow mediums and green medium-heavy's, G7th and Shubb capos and Martin light/medium model strings on all my acoustic guitars (sometimes I use D'Aquisto Tony Rice model nickel medium strings while I can find some still around since the D'Aquisto factory closed.
+I still use Everly star picks, both yellow mediums and green medium-heavy's (blue 1.0mm and purple 1.2mm on electric guitar), G7th and Shubb capos and Martin light/medium model strings on all my acoustic guitars (sometimes I use D'Aquisto Tony Rice model nickel medium strings while I can find some still around since the D'Aquisto factory closed.
 These strings are great on open tunings and have a somewhat "vintage" sound since they don't contain Phosphor Bronze).
-For electric on the road I'm now using a Novelli Black Hole model in cherry red with Lindy Fralin P-90 pickups.
-That is strung with John Pearse Jazz 12's.
-I try to use as few pedals as possible and interact as directly with the amp as possible when playing roots rock but I sometimes use a Bearfoot Sea Blue EQ, a Bearfoot Pale Green compressor, a TC Electronic Flashback delay and TC Electronic Hall of Fame Reverb (my avant jazz rig is far more expansive and constantly evolving but that's another story).
-I love Bearfoot Pedals (kudos to Donner Rusk and Bjorn) and TC gear.
+For electric on the road I'm now using a Novelli Black Hole model in cherry red with Lindy Fralin P-90 pickups (I just got Steve Novelli to make me a JM-style offset with Warmoth Strat neck that is amazing too!!).
+That is strung with John Pearse Jazz 12's or Martin jazz 12's.
+I try to use as few pedals as possible and interact as directly with the amp as possible when playing roots rock but I sometimes use a Bearfoot Sea Blue EQ, a Bearfoot Pale Green compressor, (or sometimes Empress compressor) Model G OD, maybe one fuzz, a Strymon El Capistan delay and TC Electronic Hall of Fame Reverb (my avant jazz rig is far more expansive and constantly evolving but that's another story).
+I love Bearfoot Pedals (kudos to Donner Rusk and Bjorn), Trutone Effects and power supplies, Empress, Monsterpiece, Paul Trombetta and TC gear.
 Can't get enough of them.
 My tuners are always Sabine.
 My straps are made for me by Long Hollow Leather in Franklin Tennessee and frankly they are the best and great people to boot.
 Lately I've been playing a bit of piano onstage and in the States I use a Roland 900 and in Europe a Korg Trinity V3 Pro X.

 I use a Heil PR-35 mic exclusively on the road and Atlantic Quality Designs Zero cap cables from guitar to DI (or amp).
 I use Lava cables for all my pedal boards including my avant jazz rig.
 Lava's are the most reliable, best sounding and sturdy that I've found for that purpose.
 The Heil is the best sounding hi-fidelity mic for my voice and captures all the nuance without losing the character.
 The Mid-Atlantic Zero cap cable is the best I've ever tried and I can't tell you how many compliments I've gotten on my acoustic sound since switching to it.
 I use Mono cases for my guitars and pedalboard on the road.
 They are fantastically designed and superb at protecting my stuff while still being light and portable.